ansible/tox-ansible/README.md

 `tox` virtual environments are created in the `.tox` directory.
 These are easily deleted and recreated if needed.

+## Talk to us

+Need help or want to discuss the project?
+See our [Contributor guide](https://ansible.readthedocs.io/projects/tox-ansible/contributor_guide/#talk-to-us) to learn how to join the conversation!

 ## Installation

 Install from pypi: